iokiwi/hack-and-learn/walkthroughs/mr-robot.md

 # Flag #3

-## Further Privlege Escalation
+## Privilege Escalation II

 We managed to log in as a proper user on the server.
 Buy why stop now?
 We want `root`

-Let's look for binaries with the [SUID bit]() set on their file permission
+Let's look for binaries with the [SUID bit](https://www.linuxnix.com/suid-set-suid-linuxunix/) set on their file permission

 ```bash
 robot@linux:~$ find / -perm -4000 2>/dev/null